tomas/needle/README.md

  - `username`: For HTTP basic auth.
  - `password`: For HTTP basic auth.
 Requires username to be passed, obviously.
  - `agent`: Uses an http.Agent of your choice, instead of the global (default) one.
- - `proxy`: Sends request via HTTP proxy.
+ - `proxy`: Forwards request through HTTP proxy.
 Eg. `proxy: 'http://proxy.server.com:3128'`

 Examples
 --------